-June 2007
+October 2007

 Introduction: software and freedom What do free-libre tools look like?
-Our physical measurements room
+Our physical measurements room Software More informations ...

 Free as in freedom

 - Most colleges that I know are using mostly proprietary software based on Windows. - Free software exists for this environment: in both scientific and office domains. - Physical measurements imply acquisition interfaces.
 Many providers sell rather "closed" tools. - Now it is possible to use a few complete solutions, hardware and software, which feature less drawbacks and more liberty.